KevinMusgrave/pytorch-metric-learning/docs/distances.md

 ```
 This loss function attempts to minimize [d<sub>ap</sub> - d<sub>an</sub> + margin]<sub>+</sub>.

-In other words, it tries to make the anchor-positive distances (d<sub>ap</sub>) smaller than the anchor-negative distances (d<sub>an</sub>).

 Typically, d<sub>ap</sub> and d<sub>an</sub> represent Euclidean or L2 distances.
-But what if we want to use a squared L2 distance, or an unnormalized L1 distance, or completely different distance measure like signal-to-noise ratio?
+But what if we want to use a squared L2 distance, or an unnormalized L1 distance, or a completely different distance measure like signal-to-noise ratio?
 With the distances module, you can try out these ideas easily:
 ```python
 ### TripletMarginLoss with squared L2 distance ###
 from pytorch_metric_learning.distances import LpDistance